kapuraghav/learning-react/README.md

 ## Components

 Components

 1. Should adhere ReUsability, Nesting, Configuration
 2. There are two kinds of components.
    1. class 2.function
 3. Generally class components are well structured, better organized and you can keep the state in the component as well, lifecycle hooks and other goodies. functional Components as far as I understand are simple display components not much used for interactivity.

+### Rules for class Component

+    a) Always extend it with React.Component class
+    b) Must have *render()* method.

+### Rules of state System.

+    a) Only usable with class based components , duh -- Techniacally we can use with state component, but makes it challenging.
+    b) don't confuse it with prop system.
+    c) JS Object containing data relevant to that component.
+    d) updating state - instantly rerenders the component.
+    e) talking of setting state - CAN ONLY BE UPDATED   via - `setStage()` method and must be initialized when component is created.